 1.

-The Company is presently a wholly owned subsidiary of Enron North America Corporation, and is desirous of studying the feasibility of locating a combined cycle power plant for the generation and sale of electrical power at a certain site in Hart County, Georgia, now held under option by the Company (the “Project”).
+The Company is presently a wholly owned subsidiary of Enron North America Corporation, and is desirous of studying the feasibility of locating a combined cycle power plant for the generation and sale of electrical power at a certain site in Hart County, Georgia, now held under option by the Company (the “Project”).[SOFT COSTS?
+SITE SPECIFIC.]

 2.